mrunmayee300/sei-mcp-server/README.md

 ## 🔭 Overview

 The MCP EVM Server leverages the Model Context Protocol to provide blockchain services to AI agents.
 It supports a wide range of services including:

 - Reading blockchain state (balances, transactions, blocks, etc.)
 - Interacting with smart contracts
 - Transferring tokens (native, ERC20, ERC721, ERC1155)
 - Querying token metadata and balances
-- Chain-specific services across 30+ EVM networks
-- **ENS name resolution** for all address parameters (use human-readable names like 'vitalik.eth' instead of addresses)

-All services are exposed through a consistent interface of MCP tools and resources, making it easy for AI agents to discover and use blockchain functionality. **Every tool that accepts Ethereum addresses also supports ENS names**, automatically resolving them to addresses behind the scenes.
+All services are exposed through a consistent interface of MCP tools and resources, making it easy for AI agents to discover and use blockchain functionality.
 ## ✨ Features

 ### Blockchain Data Access

-- **Multi-chain support** for 30+ EVM-compatible networks
 - **Chain information** including blockNumber, chainId, and RPCs
 - **Block data** access by number, hash, or latest
 - **Transaction details** and receipts with decoded logs
 - **Address balances** for native tokens and all token standards
-- **ENS resolution** for human-readable Ethereum addresses (use 'vitalik.eth' instead of '0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045')

 ### Token services